mmhalm/2020/README.md

 This folder consists of projects that were done during the summer 2020 in order to automate biomedical image analysis for the research group I was working with during the summer.
 I learned the macro language over the summer with only prior knowledge of Python.
-Therefore, the macro scripts are far from perfect, but they work and in case of a need those could be perfected now that I have gained som knowledge of Java too.
+Therefore, the macro scripts are far from perfect, but they work and in case of a need those could be perfected now that I have gained som knowledge of Java too, since the macro language reminds Java.
 The scripts in this folder are mainly just to see what can I do and learn during a three month period.
 These were only a side project of my work.
 The scripts are mainly made for the analysis of multi channel immunofluorescence images.